-In the past, we undertook and completed the "Mazdock Modernization Project" which comprised of a new wet basin, goliath cranes, module workshop, cradle assembly shop, store building and associated ancillary structures enabling integrated modular construction which would substantially reduce the build period.
+We recently undertook and completed the "Mazdock Modernization Project" which comprised of a new wet basin, goliath cranes, module workshop, cradle assembly shop, store building and associated ancillary structures enabling integrated modular construction which would substantially reduce the build period.
 Post completion of the modernization project, the capacity of outfitting warships increased from eight warships to 10 warships since 2014 and submarine capacity has increased from six submarines to 11 submarines since 2016.
 (Source: CRISIL Report).